-Campbell, J. B. (2002) Introduction to Remote Sensing, 3rd edition.
-Taylor & Francis, London.
+Campbell, J. B. (2011) Introduction to Remote Sensing, 5th edition.
+Guilford Press, New York

-Heywood, I., Cornelius, S., and Carver, S. (2006).
+Heywood, I., Cornelius, S., and Carver, S. (2011).
 An introduction to Geographical Information Systems.
-3rd edition.
+4th edition.
 Pearson, Harlow.

 On successful completion of the module students should:

-Have a systematic understanding of knowledge of the principles of GIS and a clear understanding of the application of GIS for biodiversity conservation and environmental studies using real world examples
+1. have a systematic understanding of knowledge of the principles of GIS and a clear understanding of the application of GIS for biodiversity conservation and environmental studies using real world examples

-Be able to acquire, combine and manipulate data from multiple sources in a GIS in order to deal and solve practical problems in biodiversity conservation and environmental science
+2. be able to acquire, combine and manipulate data from multiple sources in a GIS in order to deal and solve practical problems in biodiversity conservation and environmental science

-Have a comprehensive understanding of the principals underlying the analysis of spatial data and remote sensing data and be able to produce appropriate maps of environmental data
+3. have a comprehensive understanding of the principals underlying the analysis of spatial data and remote sensing data and be able to produce appropriate maps of environmental data

-Have acquired practical technical skills on GIS analytical techniques
+4. have acquired practical technical skills on GIS analytical techniques

-Be able to generate and critically evaluate GIS and remote sensing outcomes and write reports on GIS mapping and analysis
+5. be able to generate and critically evaluate GIS and remote sensing outcomes and write reports on GIS mapping and analysis